 Weather and Climate

 Congaree National Park is located in the Midlands region of South Carolina.
 With a humid subtropical climate, the park experiences mild winters and very warm, wet summers.
 The park is accessible in all seasons, but is best experienced in the spring and fall when temperatures are at their most comfortable and insects are generally not a problem.
-Current weather information can be obtained by visiting the National Weather Service's forecast for Columbia, or by calling the information desk at (803) 776-4396 during the park's business hours.
+Current weather information is provided above and can also be accessed through the National Weather Service.

 Seasonal Conditions at Congaree